 His research into the brain led him to discover aspects of medicine such as neuroanatomy, which included the study of the frontal sinus and meningeal vessels and neurophysiology.

-Leonardo was considered the first person to pith a frog, which is a process where the specimen as a frog has a needle inserted near the base of the skull.
-Once this needle is inserted into the animal like a frog, it can kill or immobilize them.
+Leonardo was considered the first person to pith a frog, a process where the specimen as a frog has a needle inserted near the base of the skull.
+Once this needle is inserted into an animal like a frog, it can kill or immobilize them.

 Leonardo also injected hot wax into the brain of an ox so that he could have a cast of the ventricles.
-He is one of the first people to try the process of injecting a substance into a body to define and understand the shape and size of the body parts.
+He is one of the first people to try injecting a substance into a body to define and understand the shape and size of the body parts.

 Leonardo spent a lot of time studying and understanding the brain and how the brain works.
 He looked at visual and other sensory inputs into how the brain functions and works.

 Leonardo da Vinci was one of these unique individuals who made significant contributions to art, medicine, and other sciences.
-He contributed to many medical discoveries that we know and understands today.
+He contributed to many medical discoveries that we know and understand today.

 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!